dotnet/docs/docs/architecture/dapr-for-net-developers/observability.md

 ### Metrics

 Metrics provide insight into performance and resource consumption.
 Under the hood, Dapr emits a wide collection of system and runtime metrics.
 Dapr uses [Prometheus](https://prometheus.io/) as a metric standard.
 Dapr sidecars and system services, expose a metrics endpoint on port `9090`.
 A *Prometheus scraper* calls this endpoint at a predefined interval to collect metrics.
 The scraper sends metric values to a monitoring backend.
-Figure 9-6 shows the scraping process:
+Figure 9-4 shows the scraping process:

 ![Scraping Prometheus metrics](media/observability/prometheus-scraper.png)

-**Figure 9-6**: Scraping Prometheus metrics
+**Figure 9-4**.
+Scraping Prometheus metrics.

 In the above figure, each sidecar and system service exposes a metric endpoint that listens on port 9090.
 The Prometheus Metrics Scrapper captures metrics from each endpoint and published the information to the monitoring backend.